 If you’ve seen The King and I you’re at least familiar with the part of the story in which a young enslaved woman named Eliza runs away to find freedom with her young child.

 The name of the title character Uncle Tom unfortunately has come to be used against black people considered to have “sold out” to white people.
-I’d be willing to bet that none of the people who use “Uncle Tom” in that way have every read this novel.
+I’d be willing to bet that none of the people who use “Uncle Tom” in that way have ever read this novel.

 It’s hard to overestimate the impact that Uncle Tom’s Cabin had on American literary culture.
 Only the Bible outsold Uncle Tom in the 19th century.